 Carolina Cup Racing Association Board of Directors

-- Mr. John L. Cushman, Vice-Chairman
+- Mr. John L. Cushman, Chairman

 - Mr. Julian H. Burns, MG, USA

 - Mrs. Laura T. Shull